Borel–Cantelli lemma: General measure spaces

 For general measure spaces, the Borel–Cantelli lemma takes the following form:

 Converse result

 A related result, sometimes called the second Borel–Cantelli lemma, is a partial converse of the first Borel–Cantelli lemma.
 The lemma states: If the events En are independent and the sum of the probabilities of the En diverges to infinity, then the probability that infinitely many of them occur is 1.
 That is:

 The assumption of independence can be weakened to pairwise independence, but in that case the proof is more difficult.

+The infinite monkey theorem follows from this second lemma.